To open the front trunk, ensure Model S is in Park, and then do one of the following before pulling the hood open:

 An illuminated interior release button inside the front trunk allows a person locked inside to get out.

-Press the interior release button to open the front trunk, then push up on the hood.
+Press the interior release button to unlatch the front trunk, then push up on the hood.

 Opening Hood with No Power

-In the unlikely event that Model S has no low voltage power, you will be unable to open the front trunk using the touchscreen , key fob, or mobile app.
-To open the front trunk in this situation:
+If Model S has no electrical power, or if you are unable to open the front trunk using the touchscreen or key, you must manually open the front trunk.